 In May 2020, Web Stories launched that shows any content in story format.
 Web Stories usually show content that is in AMP format.

 A plugin known as Web Stories is available for WordPress, where anyone having a website on WordPress can publish content to be discovered in Web Stories.

-But, you need to make the content mobile-friendly and have AMP format to be visible in Web Stories.
+But, it would be best to make the content mobile-friendly and have an AMP format visible in Web Stories.
 You have to beat the competitors having similar content to be discovered.

 Why did Google launch Web Stories?

 Web Stories shows users similar content they search on Google, and it is a recommendation-type platform.
 Google tracks what its users are searching for and presents identical content.

 Like Instagram stories, users can create and publish videos or images.
 But here, Google will show you web pages instead of only media files.